redhat-telco-adoption/openshift-security-webinar/docs/presentation-script.md

 > "Let me wrap up what we've seen today.
 >
 > We demonstrated how Red Hat OpenShift and Advanced Cluster Management provide comprehensive, automated security enforcement.
 You saw five real security violations blocked in real-time—not warnings, not alerts for later review, but immediate rejection at the API level.
 >
+> Beyond that, you saw nine ACM governance policies that scale these controls across entire fleets of clusters—from pod security to encryption at rest, from RBAC governance to certificate management.
+This is security at enterprise scale.
+>
 > This security is:
 > - **Automatic** — It's enforced by the platform, not dependent on developers remembering to follow guidelines